 So this page is probably a good starting point in our research, but not something that we could cite in our paper, especially if our professor had specified that we need to use academic journal articles only.

 Remember those links we pointed out above?
-The ones to the journal articles that the statistics came from?
-Those would be perfectly acceptable to cite in our paper.
-Websites are great for this sort of thing—you can get a good overview of a topic, and, if it's a good website, you'll get links/references to journal articles that you can track down for your research.
+Those could be perfectly acceptable to cite in our paper.
+Websites are great for this sort of thing—you can get a good overview of a topic, and, if it's a good website, you'll get links/references tol articles that you can track down for your research.

 Websites are a perfect example of why research is a multi-step process—you might not be able to directly use the information you find on them, but they will often lead you to resources that you can use.
 So don't stop after the first step, keep going!